vimhack/dotfiles/README.md

 * one
 * iceberg
 * papercolor
+* ayu
+* ayu_mirage
 * gruvbox_light
 * solarized_light
 * one_light
 * iceberg_light
 * papercolor_light
+* ayu_light

-For example, change theme to 'papercolor_light':
+For example, change theme to 'ayu_light':

-$ theme papercolor_light
+$ theme ayu_light
 ```

+💡 Light colorschemes are good in the morning or at a place with natural light.

 **Change font size of Alacritty:**